 Pak Choi Care

 Growing pak choi is not difficult, and no special care is required.
-Regular watering, choosing the correct variety, timing, and best soil is the key to a bountiful harvest.
+Regular watering, choosing the correct variety, timing, and best soil are the key to a bountiful harvest.

-Tip: Pak choi benefits from frequent light fertilization, instead of one heavy fertilization.
+Tip: Pak choi benefits from frequent light feeding instead of one heavy fertilization.

 Pests and Diseases

-Pests such as cabbage loopers and cabbage worms can cause damage to the pak choi crop.
-Flea beetles chew off the leaves making small holes in the leaves can also be the problem.
+Pests such as cabbage loopers and worms can cause damage.
+Flea beetles chew off the leaves, making small holes in the leaves can also be the problem.
 Common garden pests like whiteflies and aphids also attract towards it.